KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/configure.hbs.md

                     repository: "https://my-registry.url.com"
             ```

-       1. Path `spec`.
+       Example 2: Path `spec`.
 In this example, there is no value for `spec.registry.server`, it will not be available to modify in the `Workload`.

           ```yaml
           config: